 Suggested stay: Manor Farms Camping Grounds

 Manor Farms camping ground is located right on Lake Thun and offers spaces for tents, campervans and fixed rooms (permanent set-ups), depending on your family size and requirements.
 We took a 2-bedroom tent through Eurocamp and I highly recommend it!
-With ample activities and a lakeside location, I would highly recommend for you to spend this day making the most of your time at the beautiful campsite.
+With ample activities and a lakeside location, I would highly recommend you to spend this day making the most of your time at the beautiful campsite.

 Day 8: Interlaken